evrowe/localize/readme.md

 #Localize.js

 Localize.js is a lightweight client-side library meant to enable easy localization in client-side web applications.
 Localization dictionaries can be sourced from an API or a local file.

-##Dependencies

-Currently, Localize.js is dependent on some version of jQuery being present in order to perform the AJAX request to fetch localized text from an arbitrary source.
-This dependency will be removed in a future release.
+Supports All modern browsers and IE8+

 ##Usage